Are you looking for School Neuropsychological Testing for a child, adolescent or young adult?

-School neurological testing addresses the child’s General Intellectual Ability, as well as his social, emotional and behavioural functioning.
+School neurological testing addresses the child’s General Intellectual Ability, his learning strengths and needs, as well as his social, emotional and behavioural functioning.

 To learn more about child trauma and how an assessment can help, click here.

 Dr. O'Connor, a Toronto psychologist, provides school neuropsychological testing for children, adolescents and young adults.
-The school neuropsychological evaluation explores the child's functioning across the following neuropsychological domains:
+The school neuropsychological evaluation explores the young person's functioning across the following neuropsychological domains:

 Social and emotional functioning is also addressed, as are the child's academic skill levels and his General Intellectual Ability.

-Dr. O'Connor's school neuropsychological evaluations explore the neuropsychological weaknesses and strengths the child exhibits, and their nature and extent.
+Dr. O'Connor's school neuropsychological evaluations explore the neuropsychological weaknesses and strengths the young person exhibits, and their nature and extent.

 School neuropsychological testing also leads to evidence based interventions to help move the child toward increased success within the school setting and at home.

-How well a child does at school, across all developmental domains, from the learning and academic, to the social and emotional, often lays the foundation for how well the he/she will do as an adult.
-Hence, we use the findings gleaned from the school neuropsychological evaluation to promote the best possible outcomes for the child at school, in the community, and at home.
+How well a young person does at school, across all developmental domains, from the learning and academic, to the social and emotional, often lays the foundation for success in adulthood.
+We use the findings gleaned from the school neuropsychological evaluation to promote the best possible outcomes for the young person at school, in the community, and at home.

-The school neuropsychological evaluation can assist in legal cases, for example, when the child has suffered a brain injury, or is showing PTSD, as the result of a MVA or other a trauma or insult.
+The school neuropsychological evaluation can assist in legal cases, for example, when the child has suffered a brain injury, or is showing PTSD, as the result of a MVA or other trauma or insult.
 The school neuropsychological testing quantifies the severity of the child's impairments and provides objective, valid and reliable measures of cognition, emotions, personality and behavior.
-These results can also help inform effective treatment programs are likely at issue here.
+These results can also help inform effective intervention programs.